-Leading transformational change requires an intimate understanding of the human side
+Leading transformational change requires an intimate understanding of the human side – the companies culture and people and behaviors must be changed to deliver the desired results.

 Change is not just hard facts but also a result of our thinking and emotions – put them together and they turn into a change in feelings and consequently our behaviour.